Lukasrid/ecommerce-books/README.md

     - Logo/Header -> Visual representations of the website and also works as a links back to homepage.
     - Login/Logout -> A button located in the top right hand corner that allows user to navigate to the login page or log out of their current account.
 Clicking on the icon will allow users to see if they are logged in.
 Users can also navigate to their peronal profile from this button.
 If the user is a developeer they can also use this button to navigate to the page to add books.
-    - Checkout bag -> A button next to the user profile button at the top right where users have access to their checkout bag.
+    - Shopping bag -> A button next to the user profile button at the top right where users have access to their shopping bag.
     - Search Bar -> The search bar located in the middle at the top of the screen where users can type in search phrases to search for books.
     - Book Access -> Access to books or specific book genres available under the search bar in drop down menus.